 While the leaves, roots, flowers, barks, and seeds we know as herbs are derived from plants found all around us, this does not mean that everyone can and should ingest every herb.
 It can be challenging to know what is safe, what dosages are recommended, and where to turn to find the answers.
-Finding trusted sources of information or knowing when to consult an expert can seem overwhelming, but it is so important to research before charging full steam ahead!
+Finding trusted sources of herbalism information or knowing when to consult an expert can seem overwhelming, but it is so important to do the research before charging full steam ahead!

-We list the plant family, genus, and species for all of our herbs because while common and folk names may be more well-known, these names are often shared among several plants across different regions, so the scientific identity of a particular herb becomes very important.
-It will help you in your research for possible allergens, contraindications (an herb that might not work well when taken with another herb or for people with specific conditions or symptoms), and sensitivities.
+We list the plant family, genus, and species for all our herbs because while common and folk names may be better known, these names are often shared among several plants across different regions, so the scientific identity of an herb becomes very important.
+It will help you in your research for possible allergens, contraindications (an herb that might not work well when taken with another herb, or for people with specific conditions or symptoms), and sensitivities.

-- Research uses, precautions, preparations, and dosages.
 This is where the work comes in!
-We do our best to provide as much information as we can regarding precautions, constituents, possible preparations and the like for products we carry, but this is by no means comprehensive.
-Since we are an herbal supplier and not qualified healthcare practitioners, we are unable to provide medical advice or recommendations by law—and for good reason!
-Each of us has unique needs and health histories, so doing our own research for healing is crucial.
-Mountain Rose offers many wonderful books written by experts and herbalists we trust and also share many resources for herbal education on our website.
-Remember, herbs are not one size fits all and it is possible to take too much or too little, or to make mistakes in the preparation.
+We do our best to provide as much information as we can regarding precautions, constituents, possible preparations, and so on for the products we carry, but these descriptions are by no means comprehensive.
+Since we are an herbal supplier and not licensed healthcare practitioners, we are unable to provide medical advice or recommendations by law—and for good reason!
+Each of us has unique needs and health histories, so doing our own research is crucial.
+Mountain Rose Herbs offers many wonderful books written by experts and herbalists we trust, and we also share many resources for herbal education on our website.
+Remember, herbs are not one-size-fits-all, and it is possible to take too much or too little, or to make mistakes in the preparation.